itsecgary/CTFs/redpwnCTF 2020/bubbly/README.md

 ```

 Seems like the goal here is to reach this **print_flag** method, but we have to
 find out how.
-The while loop in the **main** method seems to be taking an array
+The while loop in the **main** method seems to be taking an already-defined
-already defined and swapping two of the values.
+array and swapping two of the values.
 ```
 while( true ) {
   __isoc99_scanf(&DAT_00102058);